jbasko/hookery/README.rst

     hooks = HookRegistry()

     # It doesn't matter where you put the event instance.
-    # We set it as hooks attribute to keep things tidy.
+    # We set it as a hooks attribute just to keep things tidy
+    # in this module.
     hooks.user_added = hooks.register_event('user_added')

+    # A dummy user storage
     _users = {}

     def create_user(username, password):
         _users[username] = password
-        hooks.handle(hooks.user_added, username=username)
+        hooks.user_added.trigger(username=username)

     @hooks.user_added